 Listening is an art that is developed.
-There are people who pay for therapy seeking someone to listen to them.
+Some people pay for therapy, seeking someone to listen to them.
 When you practice the ministry of presence and listen to the person suffering, you are setting aside a space in your time, mind, and physical space to say to that person, “I am present before your pain.”

 But this is often a difficult task because we are so absorbed in our pain and the demands of our ministry that we think we do not have time for anything else, and we simply drift with the currents of discouragement and exhaustion.
 This causes us to lose sight of our identity and, as a result, the people who are by our side looking for a helping hand suffer in silence, as they do not want to be intrusive and invade our private space.

 When we listen actively, we withdraw and get away from what is important to us, giving others the gift of our presence.
 We create the space for others to be themselves and to come to us on their terms.

 James Hillman, director of studies at the C. G. Jung Institute in Zurich, wrote this about counseling:

 “For the other person to open up and speak, the counselor needs to reach that person.
 I must withdraw to make room for the other. . .”